 By Mathew Keller, RN JD, MNA Nurse Policy Specialist

-We’ve all heard the news about the “nursing crisis” or “nursing shortage,” but imagine my surprise when, after graduating froNursem the University of Minnesota’s BSN program about 10 years ago, my classmates and I had a difficult time finding jobs.
+We’ve all heard the news about the “nursing crisis” or “nursing shortage,” but imagine my surprise when, after graduating from the University of Minnesota’s BSN program about 10 years ago, my classmates and I had a difficult time finding jobs.
 In fact, many of my peers were eventually forced to take on travel nursing assignments.
 Several are still in California, Missouri, and even Hawaii.

 We here at MNA take claims of a nursing shortage very seriously.
 One of our priorities is to advocate for the profession.
 But, after digging into the numbers, we were surprised by what we found.